SUNDAY WORSHIP TIMES:

 Available on Netflix

 “This camp changed the world,” we’re told, in the early moments of James LeBrecht and Nicole Newnham’s documentary, “and nobody knew about it.”
 The most refreshing and surprising element of this moving chronicle is that, title notwithstanding, the subject is not Camp Jened, the Catskills getaway that offered disabled kids and teens in the 1960s a “normal” summer camp experience.
-It’s about how that camp was the epicenter of a movement — a place where they could be themselves and live their lives didn’t have to be a utopian ideal, but a notion that they could carry out into the world, and use as a baseline for change.
+It’s about how that camp was the epicenter of a movement — a place where they could be themselves and living their lives didn’t have to be a utopian ideal, but a notion that they could carry out into the world, and use as a baseline for change.

 Denial (2017)